 There’s lots of talk about making your home more eco-friendly, but that can be hard to do while being the landlord or tenant.
 Some landlords don’t want to invest the necessary money to provide their tenants with a more eco-friendly home, and on the flip side, some...

-https://keyrenterdenver.com/wp-content/uploads/2020/05/Keyrenter-Tenant-Relief-Fund-1.mp4 The current situation has been difficult for many of us, but especially for those hard-working people who have had incomes reduced and are having a hard time keeping up.
-Some of...
+The current situation has been difficult for many of us, but especially for those hard-working people who have had incomes reduced...

 Every landlord hopes for tenants that pay their rent on time and look after their investment property.
 However, not every landlord is willing to put in the time it could take to find these golden tenants.
 A screening process is helpful, but it’s also important to be...